 3. You Don’t Need to Go to Medical School

-Luckily, as with most allied healthcare professions, becoming a medical billing and coding specialist doesn’t require a medical degree.
-Generally, a program at an accredited school – less than a year of training – is sufficient, making this a practical way to start a new career.
+Luckily – as with most allied healthcare careers – becoming a specialist in this field doesn’t require a medical degree.
+Generally, accredited medical billing and coding schools train people in less than a year, making this a practical way to start in an entry-level position.

-When you think about the life-saving work done by healthcare workers, you generally don’t think about medical billing and coding specialists.
-But there’s still a lot these employees do to save lives every day.
-For instance, medical coding errors can be deadly.
-This can be a case where an incorrect code is input, leading to the wrong treatment being applied.
+When you think about the life-saving work done by healthcare workers, you generally don’t think about clerical specialists.
+That said, there’s so much that these employees do to save lives.
+For instance, medical coding errors can be deadly when an incorrect code leads to the wrong treatment.

-5. You’ll Have Plenty of Employer Options
+5. You’ll Have Your Pick of Locations

 7. You Can Start a New Career in Just a Few Months

-8. You Can Dress Super Comfortably at Work
+8. You Can Dress Comfortably at Work

-10. You Can Help Patients Without Working With Them
+10.Help Patients Without Working With Them

-11. There’s a Lot of Shift Flexibility
+12. Lots of Shift Flexibility

 14. You Can Say You’re a “Coder”

-Nobody likes the idea of getting stuck in a position without any real chances to grow.
-It can leave you feeling frustrated, stuck, and looking for new opportunities elsewhere.
-Luckily, getting certified and working in medical billing and coding can put you right in the middle of the entire medical administration field.
+Nobody likes getting stuck in a position without any chance to grow.
+You’ll start to feel frustrated, stuck, and look for new opportunities elsewhere.
+Getting certified and working as a medical billing expert puts you right in the middle of the entire medical administration field.